prathamshroff/Distractopathy/README.md

 # Distractopathy
-Summer project to detect driver distraction using AI &amp; ML Experience it using user-executable code at https://distractopathy.com
+Summer project to detect driver distraction using AI &amp; ML.
+Experience it using user-executable code at https://distractopathy.com